-- q) Teams will have two preliminary matches in which to earn points.
+- ff) A match will be 3 minutes in length.
+The official timekeeper and announcer will have a countdown to start and stop.
+Any activities performed by the robot after time has been called will not count for points. - gg) Teams will have two preliminary matches in which to earn points.
 The sum score of the two matches plus the teamwork score will determine teams that qualify for the finals.
 The top 3 teams in each age division will advance to the final match.
 If there are fewer than 3 teams in an age division, no finals will take place.
-The total score from the preliminary matches (match + teamwork scores) will be used for preliminary placings. - r) Finals will consist of two additional matches.
+The total score from the preliminary matches (match + teamwork scores) will be used for preliminary placings. - hh) Finals will consist of two additional matches.
 The two match scores from the final round will be added to the total preliminary score.
 Finalist teams will be ranked based on their total scores.
-Judges' results are final. - s) Tie-breaker procedures will be announced during orientation. - i.
-Teams must clean up their pit areas prior to the awards ceremony.
-Teams not making the top 5 are free to leave once their pit area has been cleaned and are dismissed by contest officials. - 15.
-Scholarships: Refer to the Junior Livestock Show Scholarship section of the 2023 Competitive Events Premium List.
+Judges' results are final. - ii) Any structures built by the team or game pieces cannot be placed onto the ROBOT ZONE by human players but may be permitted to be placed by the robot so long as it is done autonomously and is permitted by challenge rules. - jj) Tie-breaker procedures/order will be as follows: - i.
+Highest total teamwork score - ii.
+Highest total preliminary match scores (does not include teamwork) - iii.
+Highest individual preliminary match score - iv.
+Contest officials will determine additional measures if a tie persists. - kk) Any contestant, coach, or spectator that becomes disruptive or does not exhibit sportsmanship, may be removed from the contest area at the sole discretion of contest officials and/or show (host) management. - II) Teams must clean up their pit areas prior to the awards ceremony.
+Teams not making it to the Finals are free to leave once their pit area has been cleaned and are dismissed by contest officials. - mm) Final rankings will be shared with the contest host for them to post or distribute following the contest. - 15.
+Awards: Placings awards will be determined by the committee and are based on sponsorships.
+Special awards may also be given based on sponsorships and committee decision.
+The contest results, as announced, will be final. - 16.
+Scholarships: Refer to the Junior Livestock Show Scholarship section of the 2024 Competitive Events Premium List.